 We know C1, the starting concentration: glycolic acid is 70%.
 We also know C2, our end concentration, because we have decided we want it to be 10%.

-I like working in amounts of 100g (or 100ml), because 100 is a nice round number to play with, and it is a 1:1 conversion from percentages.
+We like working in amounts of 100g (or 100ml), because 100 is a nice round number to play with, and it is a 1:1 conversion from percentages.
 So here, 100g will be our V2.
 If you want a different amount you can simply change it to whatever you want.

-So we will be solving for V1.
+So, we will be solving for V1.
 Rearrange the equation to look like this:

 V1 = C2V2/C1